-Today, Russians are more concerned with their careers [The Russian Worker], and their kitchens, although larger in size, ironically are used less often to entertain many friends.
+Today, Russians are more concerned with their careers, and their kitchens, although larger in size, ironically are used less often to entertain many friends.
 Although the societal conditions of the Soviet era may no longer pose a threat to Russian citizens, the kitchen remains a symbol of the times and is regarded as a sacred space.

 Back in the 10th century, the Russian culture was summed up by Kievan prince Vladimir the Great.